Oxygenated treatment

 Oxygenated treatment (OT) is a technique used to reduce corrosion in a boiler and its associated feedwater system in flow-through boilers.

+Process

-With oxygenated treatment, oxygen is injected into the feedwater to keep the oxygen level between 30-50 ppb.
-OT programs are most commonly used in supercritical (ie >3250psi) power boilers.
+With oxygenated treatment, oxygen is injected into the feedwater to keep the oxygen level between 30 and 50 ppb.
+OT programs are most commonly used in supercritical (i.e. >3250psi) power boilers.
 The ability to change an existing sub-critical boiler over to an OT program is very limited.
 "Common injection points are just after the condensate polisher and again at the deaerator outlet."
 This forms a thicker protective layer of hematite (Fe2O3) on top of the magnetite.
 This is a denser, flatter film (vs. the undulation scale with OT) so that there is less resistance to water flow compared to AVT.
 Also, OT reduces the risk of flow-accelerated corrosion.